TIBCOSoftware/snappydata/docs/aqp.md

 When multiple stratified samples with subset of QCSs match, sample where most number of columns match with query QCS is used.
 Largest size of sample gets selected if multiple such samples are available.

-For example: If query QCS are A, B and C. If samples with QCS  A&B and B&C are available, then choose a sample with large sample size.
+For example: If query QCS are A, B and C. If samples with QCS  A & B and B & C are available, then choose a sample with large sample size.

 ###Using Error Functions and Confidence Interval in Queries###